ucsb-cs184-f24/team07-LayItOut/team/sprint01/lect05.md

 * Vaani Arora

 ### Scribed Discussion:
 Palvi is absent today because of an orthodontist appointment and has notified the team (and Prof. Hollerer) via Slack.
 Created the Kanban Board.
+Added .gitignore and LICENSE.md.
+Updated README.md with tech stack and user roles.